Package size optimization: Solution for reusing old-version resources in UE

 包体优化:UE跨版本资源复用的方案

-For game projects, we always hope players can experience the latest games at the lowest cost.
-This includes CDN costs during operation, as well as players’ data and time costs during download.
-Smaller, faster, and more economical is an eternal pursuit.
+For game projects, we always want players to experience the latest version with minimal cost.
+This includes CDN costs during operation, as well as the bandwidth and time costs for players during downloads.
+Smaller, faster, and more efficient are our eternal pursuits.

-First, let’s consider a question: When UE repacks, which files/resources might change?
+First, let’s consider a question: When Unreal Engine (UE) re-packages, which files/resources might change?

-Due to UE’s build process, when a complete repackage occurs, the potential resource changes compared to the previous version are very complex.
-From engine basic configuration to underlying rendering, from asset property changes to serialization methods, all can cause differences in the build output.
+Due to UE’s build process, when performing a full re-package, the potential changes compared to the previous version are highly complex.
+From engine base configurations to underlying rendering, and from asset property changes to serialization methods, any of these can cause discrepancies in the build artifacts.

-In my previous article (Runtime Reorganization Solution for Pak in Unreal Engine), I proposed an update solution based on runtime reorganization.
-However, it requires the client to implement pak creation and encryption, which increases the client’s execution burden: difference calculation, scattered download requests, local pak generation, encryption, etc. As well as the potential risk of key leakage (all paks need to be decrypted before reorganization).
+In my previous article (Runtime Pak Reorganization Scheme in UE), I proposed a runtime-reorganization-based update scheme.
+However, it requires the client to handle Pak creation and encryption, increasing computational pressure: diff calculation, fragmented download requests, local Pak generation, and encryption.
+It also introduces potential risks of key leakage (as all Paks must be decrypted before reorganization).

-Therefore, we need to provide a solution that can accommodate any asset changes, is as easy to maintain as possible, and does not increase the client’s computational burden.
-Additionally, we hope that decryption is performed only on the client side, which can also enable dynamic key distribution and protect pre-embedded assets that have not been officially released (refer to UE PAK Encryption Analysis and Reinforcement Strategy).
+Therefore, we need a solution that accommodates any asset change while being easy to maintain and not increasing client computational pressure.
+We also prefer client-side decryption, which allows for dynamic key distribution to protect unreleased pre-embedded assets (refer to UE PAK Encryption Analysis and Hardening Strategies).

-Before officially starting, let’s consider a question: when the installation package version upgrades from 1.x to 2.0, what assets does it contain locally?
+Before we begin, let’s consider: when the installation package updates from 1.x to 2.0, what assets are contained locally?

-Let’s take Android as an example, analyzing the app’s installation behavior and UE’s loading of files within the installation package.
+Let’s take Android as an example and analyze the app’s installation and UE’s process for loading files from the installation package.

-When an APK is installed on a phone, it essentially installs the app into the following path (/data/app/ + package name + random characters):
+When an APK is installed on a phone, it is essentially installed into the following path (/data/app/ + package name + random characters):

 1